Newlode/jirafeau/README.md

 - Set a custom title
 - Bash Script: Enhanced help, show version, return link to web view as well
 - »Terms of Service« refactored - Enable admin to overwrite the ToS, without changing existing source code → breaking, see upgrade notes

+## Version 3.0.0

+- A lot of code cleaning
+- Replace all domain depended links
+- Better documentation
+- Convert UTC dates to clients timezone
+- Show readable date format
+- Multiple UI glitch fixes
+- Switch to PSR-2
+- Catch errors in upload form
+- Can now use IP _or_ password authentification
+-